top of page

 canva workspace - photos, backgrounds, text, elements

-Think of the workspace as a poster board where you arrange pictures from magazines, cut out letters and shapes.
+Think of the workspace as a poster board where you arrange pictures from magazines, and cut out words and shapes.
 When you use a poster board, you can arrange things in front of or behind each other in different layers that overlap each other.
 Canva works the same way.
-You start with a background and add on pictures, shapes, or text and then move it around.
-In fact, that is all there is to Canva!
+You start with a background, add pictures, shapes, or text, and then move the layers around.
+That is all there is to Canva!

 Using the Canva Homepage